 Organise Secret Santa

 Exchanging Secret Santa gifts is a fun way to bring the team together.
-Take turns with picking names out of a hat, set a budget and some ground rules on what type of present is acceptable.
-This can create a real buzz around the office and ensure workers stay happy at work, which is essential to how they will perform.
+Take turns picking names out of a hat, set a budget, and some ground rules on what type of present is acceptable.
+This can create a real buzz around the office and ensure workers stay happy and productive at Christmas.

 Don’t overlook the Christmas Party